sagemath/sagewiki_to_gh-2022-10-10/SageLiveUSB.md

    * The source code is public and can be (hopefuly) easily modified to feet particular needs (e.g. adding software, setting defaults).
  * Clone : the USB key can replicate itself on any other plugged USB key, to ease spreading the software without internet connection.
 No personal data is duplicated to the cloned key.
 Possibility for the user to share additional data from her key to the cloned one (pdf lecture notes, worksheets, pictures of the workshop,...).
 Possible to upgrade an existing live USB key, while keeping personal data.
  * Straightforward home persistence : the changes made on the user homedir are kept for next reboots, but no additional partitionning or customization is needed, the data can be accessed from any other OS.
+ * Self repair : the live USB drive can try to self-repair its own filesystem, which can be useful if the user removed it while running.
  *  Language switcher : the user can change the system language easily (this feature apparently does not exist in xfce nor lxde).
 All existing UTF-8 locales are generated.
  *  Contains quite a lot of softwares : sagemath (boosted with octave, scilab, some optional packages: database_gap, gap_packages, nauty, dot2tex), geogebra, latex, editors, gimp, vlc, libreoffice, backup, rescue,...